 We are committed to safety processes, health and the environment in all of our operations.

-Safety culture is a constant journey within every division of the Jurgensen Companies.
+Safety culture is a constant journey within every division of our company.
 Our goal is to send everyone home safely, every night.

 OUR TEAM IS OUR BIGGEST ASSET

-Above all, Jurgensen Companies is committed to providing a safe and healthy workplace for our biggest asset; our team members.
+Above all, Jurgensen provides a safe and healthy workplace for our biggest asset; our team members.
 We aim to reach a safety record with zero incidents.
 We promote safety culture through team member involvement, learning and development.

 Every team member is considered a safety manager for our company.
 Team Members face challenges each day.
 They hold themselves and other team members liable for safety processes.
 Safety Culture extends into our team members personal lives as well.
 Daily aggregate safety & asphalt safety meetings are held.
 Team members also talk about safety topics pertaining to both work and personal lives.
 Certainly, the expectation is that tasks be completed safely.
 Wheather a team member is working on a site or repairing a roof at home, we focus on their safety.